-Meet our amazing team of women, coaches, and trainers as well as our Board of Directors, and ministry partners.
+Meet our amazing staff team, trainers, and consultants as well as our Board of Directors and ministry partners.

 TRAINERS & CONSULTANTS

 Todd holds a Bachelor of Science degree in psychology from The Ohio State University and a Master of Arts degree from Ashland Theological Seminary.
 He has pioneered multiple non-profit ventures in new communities and most recently planted a church.
 Todd is fueled with an undying curiosity for learning how individuals best live in community with one another and excels at aligning mission with context.
 Throughout his mission-driven career, Todd has often been invited into the worst moments in the lives of others.
 Because he readily earns trust, he is able to remind people of the hope of living their best life.
 Through face-to-face conversation, Todd inspires physical, relational, and spiritual development.
 He has learned that personal growth always requires more work than we realize.
 He is known for his authenticity and vulnerability which enables him to teach and counsel with real life application.
 If you would like to support Todd and his work with Parakaleo, you can do so by donating here.

 Among the many plans Shari had for her life, being a catalyst for change in church planting was not one of them!
 Yet, after doing almost everything wrong in the church planting spousal relationship, Shari researched and then started what is becoming a global ministry of support, healing and change.
 With an educational background in theology, education and international church planting, Shari co-founded Parakaleo in 2005.
 When they aren’t traveling and developing training in other cultures, she and her husband, John, enjoy living in New York City.
 Apart from Shari’s peculiar desire to be outdoors during storms, they share a love of sailing, ideas, cooking and eating multicultural foods, and making merry with their three adult children.
 If you would like to support Shari and her work with Parakaleo, you can do so by donating here.